taabodim/taabodim/README.md

 ### Hi there 👋

-Here is the link to [my resume](https://github.com/taabodim/taabodim/blob/main/mt_oct_13_2023.pdf)
+Here is the link to [my resume](https://github.com/taabodim/taabodim/blob/main/mt_oct_13_2024.pdf)

 These are some of the projects I have been working on.

 Rust Projects
+- [Distributed Rate-limiter](https://bitbucket.org/nomadini/rate-limiter/src/main/README.md) - a Distributed Rate Limiter using Redis
+- [Distributed Lock](https://bitbucket.org/nomadini/distributed-lock/src/main/README.md) - a Distributed Lock in Rust using Postgres
 - [tiny-lucy](https://bitbucket.org/nomadini/tiny-lucy/src/main/) - a small search engine exposing api to index and search your data.
-- [rate-limiter](https://bitbucket.org/nomadini/rate-limiter/src/main/) - a Distributed rate-limiter implementation (WIP)

-CPP projects
+Cpp projects

-- [Pocono](https://bitbucket.org/nomadini/pocono/src/master/) - a general purpose library, which is WIP at the moment.
 - [RTB bidder](https://bitbucket.org/nomadini/bidder/src/master/) - an RTB bidder
 - [SVM SGD modeler](https://bitbucket.org/nomadini/modeler/src/master/) - a SVM SGD modeler app using Shogun library.
 - [Audience Scorer](https://bitbucket.org/nomadini/scorer/src/master/) - scores devices and creates segments based on the models created by Modeler
+- [Pocono](https://bitbucket.org/nomadini/pocono/src/master/) - a general purpose library, which is WIP at the moment.

 Golang

 - [node-tests](https://bitbucket.org/nomadini/node-test/src/master/) - an Alternative to Datadog's Synthetics